parikhparv/TaskLog/README.md

 # TaskLog

 # About
-TaskMaster is a simple, web-based task management application built with HTML, CSS, and JavaScript.
+TaskLog is a simple, web-based task management application built with HTML, CSS, and JavaScript.
 It allows users to add, edit, complete, and delete tasks in an interactive interface.
 The project was originally created as a final project for Harvard's CS50x, but has been developed into an app that demonstrates core web development concepts.

 # Features